ablakey/pointless-click/content/about/index.md

+# The Site

+Today's Pointless Click is a collection of nonsense.
+Some of it might have some sort of educational or entertainment value, but it's all meant to scratch my own development itch.

+# The Author

 I have been working as a software engineer in the industrial/warehouse mobile robotics industry since 2013.
 I've independently designed and developed real-time monitoring software that currently manages a fleet of *over ten thousand robots operating worldwide.*

 Today I lead a team of software engineers in developing mobile robot mapping, fleet configuration, and monitoring applications for Web, dashboard, and mobile uses in large warehouse spaces.